-The first time I experienced Naan bread, I was hooked.
+The first time I experienced naan, I was hooked.
 I wanted to use it for EVERYTHING.
 I tore it up to dip in my soup, loaded it with spices and fresh veggies for an easy dinner, or even ate it straight out of the bag.
 If you’ve never tried it, it’s a bit like a cross between a pizza crust, pita bread, and a tortilla (Also known as: three of my favorite foods).
 This unleavened Indian bread made from wheat flour is traditionally cooked in a special oven called a tandoor, but luckily for you (and me!) it’s readily available in the bakery section of your local grocery store.

-It just so happens that Naan bread is the perfect size and doughy base for a light summer pizza, especially when thrown on the grill for crunch and an added dose of smoky flavor!
+It just so happens that naan is the perfect size and doughy base for a light summer pizza, especially when thrown on the grill for crunch and an added dose of smoky flavor!
 The best part is, you really can’t go wrong with any toppings but this Roger Mooking recipe is definitely one that we’ll be making over and over again.
 Sweet, in-season pineapple combined with our juicy One Sweet® tomatoes, red onions, and a dash of oregano made having seconds a no-brainer.
 So fire up the grill next pizza night, and meet your new favorite summer dish.

 Sweet pineapple, juicy tomatoes, and herbed chicken make this a backyard favorite.